 Ghosts Within: Journeying Through PTSD is written by former war zone journalist Garry Leech.
 It covers his journey with post-traumatic stress disorder in response to the horrors his work exposed him to.
 The book describes some of the traumatic events the author experienced.
 This took a few forms: as descriptions of flashbacks, as part of… Continue reading Book review: Ghosts Within

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: Stockholm syndrome Stockholm syndrome is a type of psychological bond that forms between a captor and a hostage.
+This week's term is Stockholm syndrome.
+Stockholm syndrome is a type of psychological bond that forms between a captor and a hostage.
 The hostage develops positive feelings toward the captor and their cause, and negative feelings toward law enforcement.
-While it masquerades … Continue reading What is… Stockholm syndrome?
+While it… Continue reading What is… Stockholm syndrome?

 I Walk With a Limp: My Personal Journey as a Trauma Survivor by Barbara A. Lawrence describes the impact of the physical, sexual, verbal, and psychological abuse she first experienced as a child at the hands of her family.
 She writes about the PTSD she developed as a result, along with a myriad of other… Continue reading Book review: I Walk With a Limp